aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/setup.md

 `[MyUnrealProject]\Plugins\`

-Download the latest pre-built release of the Ambit UE4 plugin [here]() 🔥🔥🔥 *TODO: Update link when GitHub is ready.*

-Unzip the file you downloaded.
-It will unzip as a folder named "AwsAmbit".
-Copy that folder to the "Plugins" directory you created above.
+Find the Ambit plugin folder that you downloaded during initial setup (or re-download if necessary.)
+Copy that folder to the "Plugins" directory you just created.

 `[MyUnrealProject]\Plugins\AwsAmbit\`